swaroopjcse/cv/sj-profile.md

 web: swaroopjoshi.in
 ---

+## Profile

+I am a Researcher and Educator interested in a range of topics in Computing Education, Software Engineering, and Accessibility.
+My current research projects focus on (a) teaching how to build accessible software to computing students and professionals and (b) teaching computing to students with disabilities.
+I work first-hand with disabled students, their parents, and teachers through these projects.

+I am also involved in organising EMPOWER, India's leading conference on Assistive Technology, and Entrepreneurship and Incubation workshops focussing on Assistive Technology.

+Students with disabilities form less than 1% of university students in India, which does not reflect their population.
+We must develop awareness, attitudes, and procedures to enable disabled students to have a college education in various fields and researchers to work on problems relevant to people with disabilities.

 ## Employment

 ### Birla Institute of Technology and Science (BITS) Pilani, KK Birla Goa Campus · Goa India